Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon RX 7900 XT will be 5% faster than the GeForce RTX 3080 in general, because of its higher bandwidth. (explain)
+Memory BandwidthTheoretically speaking, the Radeon RX 7900 XT should be a little bit faster than the GeForce RTX 3080 in general. (explain)

-Texel RateThe Radeon RX 7900 XT should be quite a bit (approximately 29%) more effective at anisotropic filtering than the GeForce RTX 3080. (explain)
+Texel RateThe Radeon RX 7900 XT will be quite a bit (more or less 29%) faster with regards to anisotropic filtering than the GeForce RTX 3080. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison